 Offering an independent DR (Disaster Recovery) facility can raise this availability by removing dependence on a shared database environment.

-Note both SQL Server standalone, and Azure SQL Database are supported database repositories for SigningHub.
+Note both SQL Server standalone, and Azure SQL Database are supported database repositories for SigningHub, along with Oracle 12c.
 Furthermore, IIS 10 is supported.

 For a complete list of supported third party elements refer to the installation guide.